 Check out the information below to make sure you're ready to shine!

-Download the Robert H. Smith Career Fair app in the App Store or Google Play to explore companies that attended the spring fair.
-The app will be updated with content for the fall fair later in the summer.
+Download the Robert H. Smith Career Fair app in the App Store or Google Play to explore companies that attended the fall fair.
+The app will be updated with content for the spring fair closer to the date of the fair.

 Event Details & Registration

 9–10 a.m.: First Look — The fair opens early for Smith freshmen and sophomores!
 Get a chance to visit with companies particularly interested in underclassmen before the rush of the fair starts.